CSC1-1101-TTh9-S21/ps7/README.md

 import PySimpleGUI
 ```

 5. If you get no ouput at all, you are good to go!
-If you get `ModuleNotFoundError: No module named PySimpleGUI`, check to make sure that you didn't type something incorrectly.
+If you get `ModuleNotFoundError: No module named PySimpleGUI` or something along those lines with the word "error", check to make sure that you didn't type something incorrectly.
 You can even just copy and paste what I have above to be sure.
-If you still get an error, see me.
+If you still get an error, see me (if you're in class or can come to office hours) or post on Slack.

 ### Windows